How to Use the (Definite) Articles in Italian

 - Oggi è mercoledì 14 aprile 2021

-Unlike English, Italian uses the article in front of geographic terms, such as countries, islands, seas, lakes, mountains, volcanos or rivers.
+Unlike in English, Italian uses the definite article in front of geographic terms such as countries, islands, seas, lakes, mountains, volcanos, or rivers.

 - L’Italia – Italy